Sellf/docs/source/includes/_people.md

 Parameter | Description
 --------- | -----------
-ID | The unique identifier of the person to be deleted
+id | The unique identifier of the person to be deleted